ahmedelzanbeel/youtube-rag-n8n/README.md

 # 🎬 Demo

-A complete demonstration of the YouTube RAG workflow is included in the project presentation.
+A full project demonstration will be added soon.

-The demo covers:
+The upcoming demo will cover:

 - Transcript ingestion
 - Transcript processing